-Christian Aid Cryptic Plants Quiz
+Christian Aid Cryptic Dances Quiz

 Solve as many as you can (you don't have to complete it; some years no-one finishes) and send the answers to Mrs Walker, 12 West Way, Slinfold, RH13 0SB, together with a donation of at least £3 for Christian Aid (If you can fill in the Gift Aid declaration at the end, your gift is worth even more).
-Closing date is June 4th 2024
+Closing date is June 4th 2025

 The winner, whoever correctly solves the most clues, will be announced on St. Peter's, Slinfold website, shortly after and the prize delivered within the next few days